Part-time and vacation work

 More sources of vacancies

-International students and PhD students
+International students and postgraduate researchers

 Most international students are eligible to work up to 20 hours a week during term time.
 However, this will depend on your visa so it is important to check on an individual basis.

 Before undertaking part-time work, please check with your department if there is any restriction on the number of hours you can work, especially for jobs outside the University.